FBAR Lawyer Fees (2018) – How Do Attorneys Charge FBAR Fees?

 B. Standard of Proof – FBAR Criminal (Willful, no Criminal Penalty if Non-Willful)

 If a person is being charged with a crime, and their freedom is at stake, the burden to provide guilt increases, so that the US government must show that beyond a reasonable doubt they have willfully violated the law, and they must be charged in a criminal procedure.
+Criminal penalties may also include additional criminal monetary fines (which is not the same as a civil Willful FBAR Penalty).

 C. Why is the Civil FBAR Willful Standard so Low?